CURRENT LAB MEMBERS

 B.A.
 (Honours) McMaster University, 2007

-Paul Szpak has worked at Trent University as an Assistant Professor of Anthropology and Tier II Canada Research Chair in Environmental Archaeology since 2016.
+Paul Szpak is an Associate Professor of Anthropology and Canada Research Chair in Archaeological Science at Trent University.
 As an undergraduate Paul worked at the Stable Isotope Biogeochemistry Laboratory at McMaster University and performed isotopic research on Pleistocene mammoths and marine fauna from British Columbia.
 Paul completed his doctoral studies in the Laboratory for Stable Isotope Science at Western University in 2013.
 His dissertation involved isotopic applications in the Andean region, specifically related to plant ecology, controlled studies examining fertilizers, and animal management practices.
 Paul held SSHRC, Killam and NSERC Banting postdoctoral fellowships in the Department of Anthropology at the University of British Columbia from 2013-2016 using isotopic analysis to investigate the palaeoecology of Arctic marine ecosystems.
+Paul has worked at Trent University since 2016 and became Director of the Trent Water Quality Centre in 2021.

 Paul directs a diverse research program centered on stable isotope analysis, supported by several major grants from the Tri-Council, which includes a SSHRC Insight Grant to investigate agricultural intensification and animal management practices in the Andes (2019-2024), an NSERC Discovery Grant supporting research into long term variation in Arctic marine ecosystems (2020-2025), and a SSHRC Insight Development Grant to advance our understanding of the diet and mobility of the ancestors of the Wichita and Affiliated Tribes in the American Plains (2020-2022).
 These projects correspond to Paul’s broader research focus on applying chemical analyses to archaeological materials to better understand the interactions between humans, animals, plants, and their environments.
 He is involved in isotopic research all over the world, but presently focuses on two geographical areas: the Andean regions of northern Peru and Chile and the North American Arctic (Canada, Alaska, Greenland).

 DR. MATHEW TEETER